microsoft/greenlands/Docs/AgentToolkit/Agent-Development.md

 When the agent is implemented, it's time to connect it to the Minecraft server.
 See `run_agent_service.py` scripts for specific examples of the following steps.
 You must first register the agent through the service and obtain the necessary access keys for EventHub and Azure Storage.
 Use them to set up a `.env` file.

 The `AgentToolkit` class will orchestrate the traffic of events.
 You need to create:
-* The client that will send and receive the Events from the source. `GreenlandMessageClient` is the class that interacts with EventHub.
+* The client that will send and receive the Events from the source. `GreenlandsMessageClient` is the class that interacts with EventHub.
 * The environment generator function `create_game_environment`.
 This function combines all the environments and wrappers and returns the outer instance.

 When you call AgentToolkit `run` method, the connection to client is open and the process stays in a loop listening for events.
 See more details about the interaction between the AgentToolkit and the server in the [Getting Started](/AgentToolkit/Getting-Started.md) section.